Barron Trump Steals White House Style Spotlight, From Gucci To Fidget Spinners: Meet First Boy Of Fashion

 Barron also turned heads for his fashion choices when he was seen with President Trump and Melania boarding Marine One to spend Father’s Day weekend at Camp David.
 Sporting shorts with the crest of London soccer team Arsenal and matching knee socks, along with a red Ralph Lauren shirt with matching New Balance sneakers, the 11-year-old seemed to share President Trump‘s passion for soccer, noted MSN.

-And while those soccer-crest-emblazoned shorts were seen as a link to Trump’s high school days soccer playing, Barron also has made his own style statement with other fashion choices.
+And while those soccer crest-emblazoned shorts were seen as a link to Trump’s high school days soccer playing, Barron also has made his own style statement with other fashion choices.
 His choice of a J. Crew shirt reading “The Expert” went viral on Twitter, with Esquire proclaiming Barron a “style muse.”

 Did Barron Trump Just Become a Style Muse? https://t.co/zuDRZfGhbY